Sample of Alien Roads, by Katherine Padilla

 Jahnzel let himself into Myri’s apartment and waited for her on the couch in her sitting room, watching the snowstorm from her large, arched window.
 Jahnzel didn’t have to wait long.

-When Myri saw Jahnzel, she stepped backwards toward the door, blood rising into her pale cheeks.
+When Myri saw Jahnzel, she stepped backward toward the door, blood rising into her pale cheeks.
 You shouldn’t be here, Jahnzel.
 Have your apostate desires torn all feelings of propriety from your heart?

 Myri’s discomfort pained Jahnzel, but he had to press forward.
 Despite his assurances to Arulezz, Jahnzel couldn’t bring himself to give Myri up so easily.
 He arose and walked toward her.
 Please don’t page your mother.
 I need to communicate with you alone.